atlassian/smith/docs/design/plugins.md

 See types in `pkg/plugin` for more details.

 When Smith comes across a resource with `spec.plugin` field set and `spec.plugin.name: foobar` it invokes the plugin `foobar`.
-For each dependency (resources that are referenced in `dependsOn` attribute) of the resource with plugin invocation Smith fetches its output objects (if any) and auxiliary objects (if any) to include in the plugin invocation along with the dependencies themselves.
+For each dependency (resources that are referenced in `references` attribute) of the resource with plugin invocation Smith fetches its output objects (if any) and auxiliary objects (if any) to include in the plugin invocation along with the dependencies themselves.
 Smith needs to recognize resource group/version/kinds to be able to fetch the outputs and auxiliary objects.